eriya520/metal_petal.github.io/README.md

-# Kaggle flower images classification using keras model
+# Flower images classification (104 classes)-Keras deep learning model comparison

 -------
 Kaggle has a competition to identify over 104 classes of flowers.
-The data provided in the kaggle competition are Tfrecord datasets: labelled train images, labelled val images, unlabelled test images datasets with different image sizes.
+The data provided in the kaggle competition are Tfrecord datasets:
+* labelled train images
+* labelled val images
+* unlabelled test images datasets

+The competition has data of various image sizes, in this project we are using the following image size:
+* 224 x 224

 ------
 ## Project Objectives